 Don’t worry, you are on the right foot steps as this walk-through and guide is what you need to begin with content remarketing.

-Content remarketing strives to capture the attention of your site’s visitors to make them come back to your website and complete an action they didn’t make during their first visit.
+With this strategy, marketers strive to capture the attention of your site’s visitors to make them come back to your website and complete an action they didn’t make during their first visit.
 This can be anything from purchasing your product to subscribing to your newsletter.
 Content remarketing is like that second chance you needed desperately.
-Remarketing helps you to:

 - Increase brand recall and branded searches.